Non-equilibrium universality in the dynamics of dissipative cold atomic gases: Introduction

 One of the most fundamental and well-studied universality classes of this kind is \emph{directed percolation} (DP).
-An intuitive description can be provided in terms of the ``contact process'', i.e., a classical stochastic process on a chain of Ising spins in which an up spin (or excitation) can always flip down, whereas a down spin can only flip up if another up spin is present in its neighborhood.
-At a critical ratio between the rates at which these two processes occur the system switches from an absorbing ``all-down'' steady state to a fluctuating active one with a finite density of excitations, the defining feature of the DP universality class.
+A DP-like transition is defined as a continuous transition between a \emph{unique absorbing state} and a fluctuating one observed for a \emph{positive, one-component order parameter}.
+An intuitive description can be provided in terms of the ``contact process'', i.e., a classical stochastic process on a chain of Ising spins in which an up spin (or excitation) can always flip down (self-destruction), whereas a down spin can only flip up if another up spin is present in its neighbourhood (offspring production), see Fig.~\ref{fig:fig2}.
+Due to the fact that the latter of these processes require a nearby up spin to take place, the ``all-down'' state constitutes not only a stationary state of the dynamics, but an absorbing one as well (i.e. once the system is in this state it cannot abandon it), being completely free of stochastic fluctuations.
+When the rate at which self-destruction occurs is much larger than the rate of offspring production, the system invariably ends up in the absorbing state, no matter what the initial conditions were.
+At a critical ratio between the rates, the system switches continuously from the ``all-down'' steady state to a fluctuating active one with a finite density of excitations.
 Despite its simplicity and robustness \cite{DP_Hinrichsen}, it has been very difficult to identify clear signs of DP universality in physical systems \cite{Hinrichsen_exp}.
-Only recently an experiment focusing on two distinct topological phases of nematic liquid crystals provided the first clean realization of DP in a two-dimensional physical system \cite{DP_exp, DP_explong}.
+Only recently an experiment focussing on two distinct topological phases of nematic liquid crystals provided the first clean realization of DP in a two-dimensional physical system \cite{DP_exp, DP_explong}.

-In this work we show that strongly interacting ensembles of Rydberg atoms \cite{Bloch} feature a dynamics which --- in a certain limit --- is governed by the elementary rules of a DP process \cite{DP_Hinrichsen}.
-Beyond revealing insights into the out-of-equilibrium behavior of this currently much studied system, it highlights an alternative approach for the experimental exploration of DP universal features not only in two but in one and three dimensions as well.
-Remarkably, our results show that even for relatively small (mesoscopic) system sizes which compare to those currently studied in experiment \cite{Viteau11,Ryd-lattice2,Schauss14,Barredo14}, signatures of DP are observable.
+In this work we show that strongly interacting ensembles of highly excited (so-called Rydberg) atoms \cite{Bloch,Rydberg2,Ryd-QI} feature a dynamics which --- in a certain limit --- is governed by the elementary rules of a DP process \cite{DP_Hinrichsen}.
+Beyond revealing insights into the out-of-equilibrium behaviour of this currently much studied system, our work highlights an alternative approach for the experimental exploration of DP universal features not only in two but in one and three dimensions as well.
+Remarkably, our results show that even for relatively small (mesoscopic) system sizes which compare to those currently studied in experiment \cite{Viteau11,Ryd-lattice2,Schauss14,Barredo14}, clear signatures of DP are observable.